COVID-19 safety checklist for workplaces

 - Adjust systems to increase the amount of fresh air and reduce recirculation.

 - Keep windows and doors open as much as possible, weather permitting.

 - Use HEPA or higher MERV rated filters in HVAC systems where possible and consider using portable air cleaners.

 - Use outdoor spaces whenever possible.

-- Schedule cleaning/disinfecting of high-touch surfaces, common areas and shared items.
+- Schedule cleaning/disinfecting of high-touch surfaces and shared items.